 Share, help a friend

-If you found this advice helpful and have a friend or family member either in Japan, or visiting soon, please share this article with them.
-I’d appreciate it, but probably not as much as they will.
+If you found this advice helpful and have a friend or family member either in Japan, or visiting soon, please let them know about the Sunday crowds — wait… why would they be coming to Tokyo to check out Costco?
+Nevermind.

 Update: On a “fun” note…